-Stuff sacks may seem like a small thing, but we’ve learned over the years that the right packing system can make a big difference in efficiency and organization on trail.
-Some hikers will want specific sacks for everything, while others only carry a couple for key items.
+Stuff sacks may seem like a small thing, but the right packing system can make a big difference in efficiency and organization on the trail.
+Some hikers may want specific sacks for everything, while others only carry a couple for key items.

-Over the years, our team of experts has researched 70 stuff sacks and tested more than 40 over 10,000 miles of backpacking, paying careful attention to characteristics like volume, waterproofness, weight, and durability at different price points.
-So whatever your style is, we’ll help you build your perfect organizational system.
+Our CleverHiker team researched 70 stuff sacks and tested more than 40.
+We used them over 10,000 miles of backpacking, paying careful attention to characteristics like volume, waterproofness, weight, and durability at different price points.

 Quick Picks for Stuff Sacks